mekdie/mekdie/README.md

 📫You can reach me at [Linkedin](https://www.linkedin.com/in/mcdony-lee-angkasa-7a9b81187/)

-⚡ Fun fact - I like Philosophy and Astronomy
+⚡ Fun fact - I like I like cats, music, games, piano and badminton :D (and programming? oops)

 <br>